 Activities for Teachers of Young Children

-that enhance early childhood curriculum during the fall season.
-Take
+and ideas that enhance early childhood curriculum during the fall season.

-advantage of Autumn's colorful leaves with these plans and continue on
+Take advantage of Autumn's colorful leaves with these plans and continue

 skills.
 You'll even find a Fire Safety song!